-- 11. The crude oil and raw gas are transferred from the well in Malaysian waters (principal customs area) and the well in Brunei waters to Labuan Crude Oil Terminal and Labuan Gas Terminal respectively in Labuan.
+- 11. The crude oil and raw gas from the well in Malaysian waters (principal customs area) and the well in Brunei waters are transferred to Labuan Crude Oil Terminal and Labuan Gas Terminal respectively in Labuan.
 The importation of such crude oil and gas into Labuan must be declared in Customs Form No.1.
-Since Labuan is a designated area, - (a) the importation of crude oil and gas from the well in Malaysian waters (principal customs area) into Labuan is subject to GST at a zero rate, and - (b) the importation of crude oil and gas from the well in Brunei waters (overseas) into Labuan is not subject to GST. - 12.
-However, if the crude oil and gas are prescribed goods (by an Order made by the Finance Minister) that are subject to GST in Labuan, then their importation into Labuan is subject to GST at a standard rate.
+Since Labuan is a designated area, - (a) the importation of crude oil and gas from the well in Malaysian waters (principal customs area) into Labuan is regarded as a supply of goods and subject to GST at a zero rate, and - (b) the importation of crude oil and gas from the well in Brunei waters (overseas) into Labuan is not subject to GST.